Marina Garcia Marmolejo: Early life and education

 Garcia Marmolejo was born in Nuevo Laredo, Tamaulipas, Mexico and is a naturalized United States citizen.
 She received a Bachelor of Arts degree from the University of the Incarnate Word in 1992.
 In 1993, Garcia Marmolejo served as a substitute teacher in the United Independent School District in Laredo, Texas.
 From 1993 to 1996, she worked as a research assistant to Professor Raul M. Sanchez at St. Mary's University School of Law, where she also worked as a Property tutor and a student attorney at the Criminal Justice Clinic.
 She then attended St. Mary's University in San Antonio, Texas, where she earned a Master of Arts degree and her Juris Doctor, both in 1996.
-In 2020, Garcia Marmolejo earned her LL.M. in Judicial Studies from Duke University School of Law.
+In 2020, Garcia Marmolejo earned her Master of Laws in Judicial Studies from Duke University School of Law.
 Her LL.M. thesis, Jack of All Trades, Masters of None: Giving Jurors the Tools They Need to Reach the Right Verdict, was selected for publication in the George Mason Law Review.

-Legal career
+Career

 Before becoming a federal judge, Garcia Marmolejo began her legal career as an Assistant Federal Public Defender.
 From 1996 to 1998, served as a federal defender in the Western District of Texas, and from 1998 to 1999, she served as a federal defender in the Southern District of Texas.
 She earned the highest performance evaluation each year.

-In 1999, she served as an Assistant U.S. Attorney for the Southern District of Texas.
+In 1999, she served as an assistant United States attorney for the Southern District of Texas.
 For her prosecutorial work, Garcia Marmolejo received awards from the Department of Homeland Security, Drug Enforcement Administration, Federal Bureau of Investigation, and Immigration and Customs Enforcement.
 As a federal public defender and federal prosecutor, Garcia Marmolejo tried over 30 cases to verdict.

 In 2007, she moved into private practice and helped open the San Antonio office of Thompson & Knight, where she served as Of Counsel.
 In 2009, Marmolejo was hired to be a partner with the law firm of Reid Collins Tsai LLP in their Austin office.